Homily (Reflection) for the Twenty-Ninth Sunday of the Year (C) (20th October, 2019) on the Gospel

 Thought for today: Pray like a Christian.

-Let us pray with the Psalmist: “Teach me to do thy will, for thou art my God!
+Let us pray: “Teach me to do thy will, for thou art my God!
 Let thy good spirit lead me on a level path!”
 (Ps 143:10).

 Lord, help us to pray in agreement with your Holy Spirit that is in us according to thy holy will – Amen.